 This is the character page for FX series "Pose."
 The spoilers on this page are unmarked, read at your own risk!

 Blanca starts off the show with a life-changing diagnosis of HIV, and from there decides from there that she wants to live the rest of her life to the fullest.
+Despite the harshest circumstances, Blanca is a warm-hearted, tough but fair-minded and resilient young woman who fights for the people that she loves and grows stronger and more confident as the series progresses.
 She leaves her mother Elektra's house and strikes out on her own.
 She is highly ambitious and caring and wants the best for everyone and herself, even as her own life expectancy starts to dwindle.
+In season 2, Blanca's life gets more complicated from learning that her HIV status has advanced into AIDS to becoming a nail salon owner and losing it by her evil landlord Fredrica Norman to Candy's brutal murder to dealing with Angel's drug addiction to almost dying in the finale, Blanca goes thru the most, but she always pushes through.

 - Determinator: Bolstered by her HIV diagnosis, Blanca is driven to leave her mark on the world.